 Criteria range: E25:E26

-Like in the picture below, you’ll get the model names with ‘CM’ text inside.
-By using Asterisks before & after ‘CM’, we’re simply rendering the information to the Excel function that there might be more texts before or after ‘CM’ and thus the function follows the command to show the exact output from the range of cells or an array.
+As shown in the image below, you will get the model names with ‘CM’ text inside.
+By using Asterisks before & after ‘CM’, we are simply rendering the information to the Excel function that there might be more texts before or after ‘CM’ and thus the function follows the command to show the exact output from the range of cells or an array.

-The related formula to find case-sensitive text in Cell E26 will be:
+The formula to find case-sensitive text in Cell E26 is:

 =EXACT(B5, "Omicron")